wnchan/tp/docs/UserGuide.md

 #### Expected Output (Success):
 * GUI: Student details removed from specified group.
-* Message: “Leave successful! `[NAME]` has left group 1!”
+* Message: `Leave successful!
+NAME has left group 1!`
 ![sample result for 'leave'](images/leave.png)

 #### Expected Output (Failure):
-* Message: “Person with the provided email not found.”
+* Message: `Person with the provided email not found.`
-* Message: “Group with the provided group number not found.”
+* Message: `Group with the provided group number not found.`
-* Message: “The above student is not a member of the provided group.”
+* Message: `The above student is not a member of the provided group.`

 ### Finding a group by group number : `findGroup`